 It is my pleasure to take this opportunity to express my greatest gratitude to many individuals who have given me a lot of supports during my four-year Undergraduate program in the Near East University.
-Without them, my Graduation Project would not have been successfully completed on time may be never.
+Without them, my Graduation Project would not have been successfully completed on time.

-First of all, I would like to thank my supervisor Mr. Özgür Cemal Özerdem.
-Under his guidance, I successfully overcome many difficulties and learn a lot about Electronic and Programmable Logic Controller(PLC) and Graduation Project.
-When I faced problems in these fields, he always helped me.
+First of all, I would like to express my thanks to my supervisor Mr. Özgür Cemal Özerdem for supervising my project.
+Under the guidance of him I successfully overcome many difficulties and I learned a lot about electronic.
+In each discussion, he used to explain the problems and answer my questions.
+He always helped me a lot and I felt remarkable progress during his supervision.